 Experienced Drug Defense Attorneys Consider Applicable Mandatory Minimum Sentences

-Since the prosecutor does not need to provide notice of the possible applicability of a mandatory minimum sentence until shortly before sentencing, it is important to retain an experienced drug defense attorney that is aware of possible mandatory minimum sentences and factor those issues into developing an overall defense strategy.
-There are times that a person is convicted of or pleads guilty to a felony drug charge and learns of the mandatory minimum sentence afterwards.
+Since the prosecutor does not need to provide notice of the possible applicability of a mandatory minimum sentence until shortly before sentencing, it is important to retain an experienced drug defense attorney who is aware of possible mandatory minimum sentences and factor those issues into developing an overall defense strategy.
+There are times when a person is convicted of or pleads guilty to a felony drug charge and learns of the mandatory minimum sentence afterwards.